Game Breakers in the Pokémon series. As the series has been going for well over a decade, it has a lot.

 In the Pokémon Black and White main game, the Lucky Egg item.
 In previous games, this was an extraordinarily rare steal from Chansey, but in this game, it is simply given to you free of charge about halfway through.
 It greatly increases the experience of the mon holding it, allowing you to gain levels at ridiculous rates provided you kept going through the tedium of redistributing it every time you switched your active Pokémon — of course, it's totally worth it to outlevel the Elite Four without any extra Level Grinding on Victory Road unlike the previous gens, and turn the game between getting the Lucky Egg and the Elite Four into one giant Curb-Stomp Battle.

 A big one was the option for players to download both Mewtwo level 70 AND Arceus level 100 into Black and White from the Pokémon website.
 Have those two both in your team, and most of the in-game opponents don't stand a chance.
-Admittedly, the second battle with the Elite Four and the battle with Alder (their 'mons are all in the 60s and 70s that go around) still require some potions on hand, but still, it's way easier than it'd normally be.
+Admittedly, the battle against Grimsley of the Elite Four and the battle with Alder (their 'mons are all in the 60s and 70s that go around)) still require some potions on hand, but still, it's way easier than it'd normally be.
 And you were able to get Reshiram or Zekrom as well, depending on your version.

 Sixth Generation maingame